-- Right-of-Way (all easements and titles) applies where no right-of-way is needed for the project or where all right-of-way has been acquired/dedicated. - Right-of-Way (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication or orders of immediate possession have been received by the jurisdiction.
-Documentation of right-of-way possession will be required with application submittal. - Final Design (PS&E) applies where the jurisdiction's City Engineer or other authorized person has approved the final design. - Preliminary design (35 percent level) will require certification from the City Engineer and is subject to verification. - Environmental Approvals applies where all environmental clearances have been obtained on the project.
+- ROW (all easements and titles) applies where no ROW is needed for the project or where all ROW has been acquired/dedicated. - ROW (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication or orders of immediate possession have been received by the jurisdiction.
+Documentation of ROW possession will be required with application submittal. - Final Design (PS&E) applies where the jurisdiction's City Engineer or other authorized person has approved the final design. - Preliminary design (35 percent (35%) level) will require certification from the City Engineer and is subject to verification. - Environmental Approvals applies where all environmental clearances have been obtained on the project.